-In this post, we’re going to discuss what forex is and how it compares to stock trading.
+In this post, we will discuss what forex is and how it compares to stock trading.

 Foreign exchange, or “forex”, and stocks are two of the most popular investment choices.
-They both offer the potential for profits but each comes with their unique characteristics and risks.
+They both offer the potential for profits, but each comes with unique characteristics and risks.

-Please see the summarized table where each item will be expanded on below.
+Please see the summarized table where each item will be expanded below.

-Each has its investment merits and represent dynamic ways to participate in the capital markets.
+Each has its investment merits and represents dynamic ways to participate in the capital markets.
 There are, however, critical differences in their purposes and trading mechanics.
-But before we hit the enter button on our trade orders, let’s get a better understanding of what makes forex and stock trading so different.
+But before we hit the enter button on our trade orders, let’s better understand what makes forex and stock trading so different.

 Stock investing may be more intuitive as compared to forex investing.
 It makes sense that we buy stocks to receive partial ownership in a company that we think will have excellent future financial performance.
-We scoop up shares that we believe are good bargains, and that can increase our wealth in the short-term or over the long haul.
+We scoop up shares that we believe are good bargains and can increase our wealth.

 Forex may be more of a foreign concept.
-We typically think of international currency as that “funny money” we exchange our dollars for when we travel abroad.
+We typically think of international currency as “funny money” we exchange our dollars for when traveling abroad.
 But people invest in it?
-They sure do and in great magnitude.
+They sure do, and in great magnitude.

 Forex trading is also known as spot trading.
 The word spot refers to an agreement between two parties to exchange two currencies at a specific price on a specified date.
-The specified date is the time at which the transaction settles, and two days is the standard.
+The specified date is when the transaction settles, and two days is the standard.
 The exchange rate of the transaction is the spot exchange rate.

 When we enter a forex spot trade, we agree to sell one currency and, at the same time, buy a different currency.
 Thus, the term foreign exchange.

-In contrast, when we buy stocks, we hand over currency for a different financial instrument — equity.
+In contrast, we hand over currency for a different financial instrument — equity when we buy stocks.
 When we decide to sell a stock, we receive money in return.
 This is a crucial distinction between stocks and forex.

 In forex, the financial instrument is a currency pair.
 A currency pair quotes the price of one currency in terms of another.
 For instance, if one U.S. dollar is the equivalent of 107.5 Japanese yen, this would effectively be the price of the dollar in yen.
 If we were interested in exchanging (selling) our dollars to receive (buy) Japanese yen, this would be the price per dollar.

 Their exchange rate links currencies in the forex market.
-This rate is the same exchange rate we see when we exchange money at a bank or one of those odd airport kiosks.
+This rate is the exact exchange rate we see when exchanging money at a bank or one of those odd airport kiosks.
 Every currency pair has two sides to the story, meaning it can be flipped upside down to get the value of one currency in terms of the other.
 In our example, one dollar equals 107.5 Japanese yen, and one Japanese yen would equal 0.0093 dollars.

 Why Invest in Forex?